mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 Having a human-readable representation of compiled contracts makes it harder for compiler bugs to pass unnoticed: everyone can review the Michelson code of the contract and even formally prove its correctness.

 LIGO is a family of high-level languages.
-There are several _flavours_ or _syntaxes_ of LIGO – PascaLIGO, CameLIGO, and ReasonLIGO.
+There are several _flavours_ or _syntaxes_ of LIGO – PascaLIGO, CameLIGO, and JSLigo.
 The developers may choose whatever syntax looks more familiar to them.

 ## Terminology